-In a career spanning more than 40 years as a teacher, author and performer, Gary traveled the world introducing literally thousands of students to his unique concepts.
-Having performed with numerous bands and given clinics in England, Germany, Italy, France, Austria, Norway Sweden, Denmark, Holland, Yugoslavia, Japan, Mexico, Switzerland, Brazil, Finland, Canada, Croatia, as well as innumerable events in the US his influences on the drumming world were substantial.
+In a career spanning more than 50 years as a teacher, author and performer, Gary has traveled the world introducing literally thousands of students to his unique concepts.
+Having performed with numerous bands and given clinics in England, Germany, Italy, France, Austria, Norway Sweden, Denmark, Holland, Yugoslavia, Japan, Mexico, Switzerland, Brazil, Finland, Canada, Croatia, as well as innumerable events in the US.
+His influences on the drumming world are substantial.

 "Gary doesn't teach you how to play a beat, he teaches you how to conceptualize a style.
 In one day, he changed my whole perception of playing."

 During his tenure as Chairman of the Percussion Department at the Berklee College of Music as well as in his own private teaching studio in Boston Gary worked with some of the top players in the industry.
 Names like Vinnie Colaiuta, JR Robinson, Steve Smith, Kenwood Dennard, David Beal, Joey Kramer, and Larry Mullen Jr. all studied with Gary.
 Hundreds of other successful drummers came out of his "school" of drumming.

 "Gary has a certain method of teaching polyrhythms and independence that's really cool.
 He shows you how it's broken down and what it's based on.
 It is really interesting and is planned out very intelligently."

 As an author Gary has released many books demonstrating his unique concepts.
 Among these are his highly popular 4-volume Patterns series as well as two companion videos.
 His newest book, "Odd-Time Stickings' continues this tradition of unique and trailblazing ideas.

 "After playing on my own for 20 some odd years, Gary Chaffee has helped me to open up new doors for myself.
 My playing is now more fun and more challenging."